haozhexu/SwiftNotes/README.md

 ## Memory Safety

+***$interview$***

+Similar to Objective-C, memory management in Swift is also based on ARC (Automatic Reference Counting), when there's no reference to an object, its allocated memory will be released, otherwise, if there's at least one reference to the object, it will stay in memory until further notice.

+- **strong** is the default, when a reference of object is declared as **strong**, the reference is strongly hold, and the object's reference counter will increment by 1
-- **Weak references** don't increase/decrease the **reference count** of a certain object, declared as optionals, they become `nil` once the reference count reaches zero
+- **weak references** don't increase/decrease the **reference count** of a certain object, declared as optionals, they become `nil` once the reference count reaches zero
-- **Unowned references** behave similar to `weak`, they always expect to have a value - can't be declared as optional.
+- **unowned references** behave similar to `weak`, they always expect to have a value - can't be declared as optional.
+- use `weak` when object can be deallocated while referencing, for example, `delegate`
+- use `unowned` when object cannot be deallocated while referencing, for example, referencing `self` in an escaping completion block

 ### Capture list